millie88888/NeighborhoodMap.io/README.md

 # neighborhood-map

-The goal of this project is to create a simple map using Google's Map Service API.
+Build a single page application with Google Map Service API.

-The map should present users with at least 5 locations/points of interest.
+In this project you will see what I recommand the places to go,

-Users should be able to select a location marker and be presented with that location's information, queried from a 3rd party API.
+all the markers presented the locations's informations.

-The live version can be found [here](https://jwelker110.github.io/neighborhood-map/).
+To view this live version can be found [here](https://millie88888.github.io/NeighborhoodMap.io/).

 ### Frameworks/technologies used
 - [Bootstrap CSS](http://getbootstrap.com/)